- applied macroeconomics,

 - private sector development,

 - financial sector reform,

-Dr. Hartwell’s research concerns transition dynamics, the economics of institutions, and financial sector development.
-He has published in prestigious political science and economics journals such as JCMS: Journal of Common Market Studies, Cambridge Journal of Economics, Journal of Economic Policy Reform, Regional Studies, and Post-Communist Economies, and regularly appears in print and other media commenting on economic issues of the day.
+Prof. Hartwell’s research concerns transition dynamics, the economics of institutions, and financial sector development.
+He has published in prestigious political science and economics journals such as Journal of Economic Behavior & Organization, Explorations in Economic History, JCMS: Journal of Common Market Studies, Cambridge Journal of Economics, Journal of Economic Policy Reform, Regional Studies, and Post-Communist Economies, and regularly appears in print and other media commenting on economic issues of the day.
 In addition to his academic work, he has advised governments and the private sector on economic policy issues in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Poland, Russia, Ukraine, Croatia, Bosnia, and Kosovo, among others.
-In his last position with the Moscow School of Management – SKOLKOVO, he led the Institute for Emerging Market Studies’ (IEMS) work in finance and institutional research.
+In his earlier position with the Moscow School of Management – SKOLKOVO, he led the Institute for Emerging Market Studies’ (IEMS) work in finance and institutional research.
 He also worked for the World Bank Group in Tonga as the IFC’s in-country representative and for the US Department of the Treasury in Washington DC.

 Two Roads Diverge: The Transition Experience of Poland and Ukraine (Cambridge: Cambridge University Press), 2016, ISBN 978-110-7112-01-8.

 Institutional Barriers in the Transition to Market: Examining Performance and Divergence in Transition Economies (Basingstoke: Palgrave Macmillan), 2013.
 ISBN 978-113-7323-70-5.